No. Industrial Hemp (IH) products must be made at a suitable, commercial location.

 No. At this time, industrial hemp food and cosmetic products may not be made at facility which also manufactures cannabis products.

 No. An IHEO is required for manufacturers of Industrial Hemp (IH) products and IH extracts.
-Retailers subject to the California Retail Food Code must ensure they obtain their packaged IH products from CDPH licensed sources.
+Retailers subject to the California Health and Safety Code must ensure they obtain their packaged IH products from CDPH licensed sources.
 All IH products sold in stores must remain unopened and in their original IH Manufacturer package.

 No. The law requires all IH products to be prepackaged and shelf stable.
 Manufacturing IH products at retail cafés and restaurant is not allowed.